Automated Table Reproduction via Code Generation: Approach

-Previous work on rating-based agents~\cite{reprobench,heye} and output-based agents~\cite{super, corebench} for reproducibility asked agents to yield simple numerical results as a final output.
-However, as~\approach~asks the agents to output~\goodscript, there are additional failure modes that arise when the script triggers syntax or runtime errors.
-Often, the agents successfully execute commands to reproduce the research results, but there is some fault in the submitted script, which can be often addressed by giving an error message as a feedback.
+Previous work on rating-based agents~\cite{reprobench,heye} and output-based agents~\cite{super, corebench} for reproducibility asks agents to yield simple numerical results as the final output.
+However, as~\approach~asks the agents to output a~\goodscript, there are additional failure modes that arise when the script triggers syntax or runtime errors.
+Often, the agent successfully executes commands to reproduce the research results, but there is some fault in the submitted script, which can often be addressed by giving an error message as feedback.
 Figure~\ref{f:exec_judge_challenge_example}~shows an example trajectory of an agent facing this challenge.
 The agent writes a \goodscript~that utilizes awk to extract research results from an execution output, but uses invalid awk syntax.
 Accepting this script would not be helpful, as the user would have to debug the script to find the syntax error, which is time-consuming and requires expertise in bash scripting and awk.

 To address this challenge, the output judge runs the submitted script in a fresh container environment and classifies the result into four categories: \begin{itemize} \item \textbf{\Staticerror}: The submitted script is missing from the expected path or fails to run because of a syntax error. \item \textbf{\Runtimeerror}: The submitted script runs but produces a runtime error. \item \textbf{\Mismatcherror}: The submitted script runs to completion without any error, but the results differ from the expected values. \item \textbf{Success}: The submitted script runs to completion without any error, and the results match the expected values. \end{itemize}